 Pursuant to our January 1, 2004 distribution agreement with LST, certain of LST's obligations survive termination of that agreement.
 Such obligations include, among other things, the timely payment for equipment purchased and the return of all materials (such as marketing literature and sales and promotional materials) supplied by us to LST.
 In March 2006, we filed a complaint in Ohio State Court (Butler County, Ohio Court of Common Pleas) against LST claiming that LST has not complied with these obligations and we are seeking damages which, due to Ohio pleading limitations, are alleged to be more than \$25,000 but which, in fact, we believe are in an amount in excess of \$185,000.
 On April 21, 2006, LST filed its answer to our complaint and asserted counterclaims that contain similar claims to the claims it made in the action it filed against us in the Netherlands, described above.
-We have until May 17, 2006 to file our response to the counterclaims.
+We have filed our response to the counterclaims and discovery has been scheduled but no discovery has yet been conducted.